 Priorities Challenges

 Drive productivity Competition

 Increase efficiency Shadow IT

 Visibility in supply chain Security

-The industry priorities and challenges

 Manufacturers are on the precipice of an industry-wide digital transformation, driven by the need to boost productivity, optimize operational efficiency and increase visibility across factory floor and supply chain operations.
-IT-OT (operational technology) integration, Al and agile infrastructure are the key components while 5G will be the heart of the transformation.
+IT-OT (operational technology) integration, AI and agile infrastructure are the key components while 5G will be the heart of the transformation.
 The higher bandwidth, lower latency and mMTC offered by

 5G will enable various new industrial applications such as robotics, big data analytics, IIoT and AR/VR in engineering and design, as well as new ways to provide remote support and training.

-The role of 5G One of the most discussed 5G applications in manufacturing is the use of AR and VR in remote support and training.
+One of the most discussed 5G applications in manufacturing is the use of AR and VR in remote support and training.
 The 'mixed reality' offers more efficient learning with virtual experience instead of lecture-based training.
 It also provides more accurate views and information for an issue in remote support.
 While not all equipment issues can be solved remotely with AR/VR, it is able to address the majority of common problems such as regular maintenance, remote repairs or minor component replacements.
 The sessions can also be saved for future reference if the same issue happens again.

-5G addressing the priorities and challenges Traditionally, equipment maintenance and troubleshooting are performed by the experts from manufacturers.
+Traditionally, equipment maintenance and troubleshooting are performed by the experts from manufacturers.
 The process could be costly and take many days due to the travels and logistics to bring in the equipment expert.
 The delay has significant impacts on production and hence the business.
 With AR/VR, the maintenance and troubleshooting tasks can be performed at any time.
-This could not only improve production efficiency, but also minimize business damage due to equipment malfunction and hence reduce operational cost 5G vs. other technologies Leading manufacturers such as Gabler are already deploying AR and VR technologies for equipment maintenance and training.
+This could not only improve production efficiency, but also minimize business damage due to equipment malfunction and hence reduce operational cost.

+Leading manufacturers such as Gabler are already deploying AR and VR technologies for equipment maintenance and training.
 HD AR/VR requires more than 100 Mbps for a smooth experience.
 While technically the required bandwidth can be addressed by fiber or WiFi, some remote sites/factories are not covered by fiber, while some issues can happen outside the corporate network (e.g., on the road).
 This is where 5G comes into the picture as the enabling technology for AR/VR in manufacturing.